c7f-m0d3/sandbox_compat/README.md

 In the task we get [64-bit Linux executable](sandbox) of the server application with its full source code.

 The challenge name and description suggest that the application implements a sandbox.
-Addition details presented once we connect confirm this:
+Additional details presented once we connect confirm this:
 ```
 $ nc sandbox-compat.ctfcompetition.com 1337
 beef0000-bef00000 rw-p 00000000 00:00 0